 It is possible that none of the available project type suits your project.
-If this is the case, choose Blank project type which has no associated builders and special IDE featured that are provided by other project types.
-You will be able to set the right runtime and launch your project in Docker.
+If this is the case, choose the Blank Project type which allows you to set the runtime later or create your own custom runtime with a Dockerfile.

 Having configured project type (you may go through additional project configuration, for example, changing GroupID or packaging in Maven’s pom.xml), it’s time to choose runtime environment for your project.
 You will see categories with environments and their descriptions:

-It’s a Dockerfile that’s used to cook this particular environment.
-If you are interested in underlying base images, you may want to browse /base directory – https://github.com/codenvy/dockerfiles/tree/master/base
+We use Dockerfiles to create our environments.
+If you are interested in the underlying base images, you may want to browse /base directory – https://github.com/codenvy/dockerfiles/tree/master/base